 Case Summary: When the case currently in need of solving holds uncanny similarities to one that took place years ago, Voight and the team must go back to their old files to uncover whether the wrong person was imprisoned.

 - So, how’s Jay doing?
-How’s support group?
+How’s the support group?
 Are we ever going to find out?